 Current research projects in this area include:

-Complicates the idea of the ‘other’ and enfolds within it a discourse that rejects the idea of the self as a singular entity existing apart from the multi-species, multi-organism entanglement that is nature.
+This project complicates the idea of the ‘other’ and enfolds within it a discourse that rejects the idea of the self as a singular entity existing apart from the multi-species, multi-organism entanglement that is nature.
 The work references the unequal power structures by which women’s bodies have been, and are, subjugated and simultaneously acknowledges the act of mothering as a performative process in which motherhood is sensed and embodied as a political act.
 Drawing on de-colonial and posthuman narratives, this interactive multidisciplinary work illuminates the boundaries between the political, the biological and the ecological.
 Through the physical act of immersion, through time, light and sound, it transcribes the alien bacterial bodies within us all, to eviscerate the conceptual demarcation between self and other.
-This project is developed in collaboration with prOphecy sun and Freya Zinovieff

 - Sound in the Anthropocene (led by Freya Zinovieff)